Zygo/bees/docs/btrfs-kernel.md

 severe regression that can lead to fatal metadata corruption.**
 This issue is fixed in kernel 5.4.14 and later.

-**Recommended kernel versions for bees are 4.19, 5.4, 5.10, 5.11, or 5.12,
+**Recommended kernel versions for bees are 4.19, 5.4, 5.10, 5.11, 5.15,
-with recent LTS and -stable updates.**  The latest released kernel as of this writing is 5.18.18.
+6.0, or 6.1, with recent LTS and -stable updates.**  The latest released kernel as of this writing is 6.2.0.

 4.14, 4.9, and 4.4 LTS kernels with recent updates are OK with some issues.
 Older kernels will be slower (a little slower or a lot slower depending on which issues are triggered).
 Not all fixes are backported.

 Obsolete non-LTS kernels have a variety of unfixed issues and should not be used with btrfs.
 For details see the table below.

-bees requires btrfs kernel API version 4.2 or higher, and does not work on older kernels.
+bees requires btrfs kernel API version 4.2 or higher, and does not work at all on older kernels.

-bees will detect and use btrfs kernel API up to version 4.15 if present.
-In some future bees release, this API version may become mandatory.
+Some bees features rely on kernel 4.15 to work, and these features will not be available on older kernels.
+Currently, bees is still usable on older kernels with degraded performance or with options disabled, but support for older kernels may be removed.